Text::Balanced(3pm) Perl Programmers Reference Guide Text::Balanced(3pm)

 If the extractor is a subroutine it is called in a list context and is expected to

-also return two further arguments: a string representing the text left after
+return two further arguments: a string representing the text left after extraction

-extraction (like $’ for a pattern match), and a string representing any prefix
+(like $' for a pattern match), and a string representing any prefix skipped before the

 If the extractor is a precompiled regular expression or a string, it is matched

-enabled.
-The extracted value is either $1 if that variable is defined after the
+The extracted value is either $1 if that variable is defined after the match, or else

-value of that element is one of the above extractor types (subroutine reference,
+of that element is one of the above extractor types (subroutine reference, regular

-regular expression, or string).
-The key of that element is the name of a class
+expression, or string).
+The key of that element is the name of a class into which the

-next extracted field and pushed onto the list of fields.
-If the extractor was
+extracted field and pushed onto the list of fields.
+If the extractor was specified in

-specified in a hash reference, the field is also blessed into the appropriate
+a hash reference, the field is also blessed into the appropriate class,

 If the extractor fails to match (in the case of a regex extractor), or returns an